flokoe/bash-hackers-wiki/docs/commands/builtin/unset.md

 next-outermost scope becomes visible to its scope and all children - as if the variable that was unset was never set to begin with.
-This property allows looking upwards through the stack as variable names are unset, so long as unset and the local it unsets aren\'t together in the same scope level.
+This property allows looking upwards through the stack as variable names are unset, so long as unset and the local it unsets aren't together in the same scope level.

 Here's a demonstration of this behavior.